Frequently Asked Questions

 The payment process is designed to be simple.
-Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment by May 1st, 2013.
-Payment may be made online, over the phone, via mail, or in-person at our Charlestown office.
+Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment by April 30.
+Payment may be made over the phone, online, via mail, or in-person at our Charlestown office.

 What are my payment options?

-You may pay by cash, check or credit card.
+You may pay by cash, check, or credit card.
 Courageous accepts Visa, Mastercard, Discover, and American Express.
-If you need to pay in installments, we can work out a schedule so long as the first payment is completed by May 1st and all payments are received by June 15.
+If you need to pay in installments, we can work out a schedule so long as the first payment is completed by April 30 and all payments are received by June 15.
 Payment may be made over the phone, online, via mail, or in-person at our Charlestown office.

 What to Bring

 To all registered sailors, please come to class prepared with the following:

 Does my child need a life jacket?